MP3 Audio restoration:

 Restore missing high frequencies

-Low sample rate musics, such as old recordings or AI generated tracks, miss high frequencies.
+Low sample rate musics, such as old recordings or AI-generated tracks, miss high frequencies.
 This example uses AudioSR with a 4kHz cutoff in mono.

 Example: AudioSR restoration (4kHz cutoff, mono)